 She has taken the time to get to know my conditions, which has been very important to me.
-She has supported me 100% through the last 7 years attending most of my appointments with me, not just only for support but for gaining knowledge.
+She has supported me 100% through the last 8 years attending most of my appointments with me (into the 100’s!), not just only for support but for gaining knowledge from the professionals and getting their advice on how best to support me.

 She felt that it was worth writing a blog post from her perspective as a mother of a daughter with vestibular conditions and mental illness.
 Not only has this been quite therapeutic for her to write down some of her feelings, but also for me too.
 She thought this blog might help fellow sufferers and friends and family of sufferers, to show how important it is to support your loved ones through whatever condition they may have and to try and understand as much as you can.